Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 As a user with hearing loss, ....

 ##### Images lack ALT text
+> This part with detailed errors could be in a collapsable element such as accordion.
+If you have multiple accordions it's always neat with a "Expand all"-option.

 **Description:** Many of the images on the site currently lack alternative text (ALT text) that reads on assistive technology such as screen readers.

 **Action:** We are continuously reviewing our editorial material and correcting missing descriptions.